tejasrikalluri/Lightstrom-usercase-2/README.md

     ├── config                        A folder to hold all the app's configuration files │   └── iparams.json
     └── manifest.json                 A JSON file holding meta data for app to run on platform

-Explore [more of app sample codes](https://github.com/freshworks/marketplace-sample-apps) on the Freshworks Github respository.